Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

 That time on, my nurse and I became really close.
 An oncologist nurse.
 She would track me down anywhere.
 She would tell me what my CA 125 is.
-So it would go maybe a half a day to 24 hours at the most.
+It would go maybe a half a day to 24 hours at the most.

 How did you break the news to your loved ones?

 From the ultrasound, we went directly to the GYN.
-Coming home from that I remember pulling up in the driveway and my mother was watching my four-year-old.
-My neighbor was outside and she came around.
-I was getting out of the truck and she said, “What’s wrong?”
+Coming home from that, I remember pulling up in the driveway.
+My mother was watching my four-year-old.
+My neighbor was outside, and she came around.
+I was getting out of the truck, and she said, “What’s wrong?”

 I just started bawling and just buried my head in her chest.
 I’m like, ‘There’s a mass.
 They think it could be cancer, and I have to see an oncologist tomorrow.’

 I was just a mess.
 I don’t even remember how I got inside.
-Somehow I got inside and my mother was there.
-She’s trying to take care of my four year old daughter, and my other kids are there, and I can’t hide emotion.
+Somehow I got inside, and my mother was there.
+She’s trying to take care of my four-year-old daughter, my other kids are there, and I can’t hide emotion.

 That’s not something I ever will do with my kids necessarily.
 I mean, there’s some points where I did, but I never wanted to hide, and I couldn’t.
 I couldn’t hide being scared and worried and all that.
 It was my mom.

-I gave her a quick rundown as quickly as I could, and then I remember my husband.
-He and I just went out and sat on the back deck by ourselves and just looked at the trees, and the birds, and it was just really hard because we didn’t have anything to say.
+I gave her a quick rundown as quickly as I could.
+Then I remember my husband, he and I just went out and sat on the back deck by ourselves and just looked at the trees and the birds, and it was just really hard because we didn’t have anything to say.

 We just held hands and said, “Wow, things can change like that.”
 One second you’re playing soccer, and the next second you’re in a doctor’s office and they’re telling you that it could be cancer.

 I think they handled it really well.
 The doctors said, “Let’s talk about the elephant in the room.
 I don’t know if it’s cancer, but it could be.”
-So, it is a slap in the face and it’s hard to breathe.
+It is a slap in the face, and it’s hard to breathe.
 It’s hard to just process it.

 It just knocks the breath out of you.
 It really does because you don’t know, and it’s horrible for anybody, but when you’ve got a four-year-old who’s climbing on you, you get more scared about what’s gonna happen to them, your kids.